Newfoundland: Winter Birds

 Sara Pike and Jared Clarke

-Willow Ptarmigan hides in plain site
+Willow Ptarmigan hides in plain sight

-Willow Ptarmigan hides in plain site
+Willow Ptarmigan hides in plain sight

 Sara Pike and Jared Clarke